johngithiyon/Machine_Learning/README.md

-I just create  a ai model for this problems
+I just create  a Ai model for this problems